What It's Like to Get Caught in a Wildfire

 Off we went, away from one fire and bound for another trail that the map said would lead to a road where rescuers would be waiting.
 There was one problem: The path would lead us to the hem of the Indian Creek Fire, a blaze that had been burning out of control since July.
 There was no way of knowing if the fire would consume the trail before we got there, but given no other options, we crossed our fingers and kept moving.

-Through the gloaming and into the darkness, we trooped by lit by cell phones across vertiginous shelves of cliff side scree.
+Through the gloaming and into the darkness, we trooped lit by cellphones across vertiginous shelves of cliffside scree.
 Five, eight, a dozen miles.
 Eventually, the canyon air thickened with smoke and the sky just above the western trees went red.
 The Indian Creek Fire was just over the hill, so close that its embers drifted around us—some tickling new flames from the underbrush.
 A Forest Service ranger hiked down to help us, and when she came near me, I pointed to a fresh blaze taking hold 100 feet from where we had stopped.
 “That doesn’t matter,” she replied in a taut monotone.

 Two miles beyond the embers, we stopped again to rest for a few hours.
-My family had no clothes beyond our t-shirts and shorts, and only 10 carrot sticks left over from lunch.
+My family had no clothes beyond our T-shirts and shorts, and only 10 carrot sticks left over from lunch.
 Hungry and exhausted, we huddled together in the dirt and tried to sleep.
 The plan was to stay until dawn, but the Eagle Creek fire picked up speed in the night, and the Indian Creek blaze was closing in, too.
 We were rousted an hour before dawn into a thick, scratchy fog of smoke.
 After an hour or two of hiking, we started to meet Forest Service firefighters carrying their axes and water jugs to the front of the Indian Creek fire.

-Three hours later, we got to Wahtum Lake and trudged up the officially named Stairway to Heaven, a long, steep set of wood-and-dirt stairs, to find two dozen rescuers, a table full of military MRE’s, and school buses bound for safety.
+Three hours later, we got to Wahtum Lake and trudged up the officially named Stairway to Heaven, a long, steep set of wood-and-dirt stairs, to find two dozen rescuers, a table full of military MREs, and school buses bound for safety.

-Too exhausted to feel much of anything beyond relief, we located places on the bus and sat numbly through the hour-long ride back to where we’d left our cars less than 24 hours later.
+Too exhausted to feel much of anything beyond relief, we located places on the bus and sat numbly through the hour-long ride back to where we’d left our cars less than 24 hours earlier.
 We were home 90 minutes after that, finding everything just as we had left the morning before.
-I took off my boots and hosed them down, trying to wash the smoke and ash and filth and left them on the back porch to dry.
+I took off my boots and hosed them down, trying to wash the smoke and ash and filth, and left them on the back porch to dry.

 The next morning, I woke up to see smoke hanging above our yard.
-Taking my cup of coffee out to the back porch I found my boots where I’d left them, just as ash-covered as they’d been before I’d hosed them out the day before.
+Taking my cup of coffee out to the back porch, I found my boots where I’d left them, just as ash-covered as they’d been before I’d hosed them out the day before.
 The winds had changed direction.
 We’d made it home, but the fire was still coming for us.